NASSAU COUNTY SOFTBALL OFFICIALS ASSOCIATION

 I have received calls from our officials that have removed bats not having the proper logo.
 Great job by those officials.

 We always receive inquiries about the clinic when it is almost completed or has been completed.
-Steve Moffett is now tracking these inquiries and setting up a database to communicate with these potential officials.
+Larry Steimer is now tracking these inquiries and setting up a database to communicate with these potential officials.
 He will be in contact with them during the time leading up to the start of the next class.

 Please send the names, phone numbers and emails of anyone that asks about becoming an official.
 It will help strengthen our numbers in a time where they are dwindling.